ironbar/arc25/docs/modeling/Iteration_08_improve_HER.md

 --use-rslora
 ```

+### Improvements to the algorithm

+- When multiple new tasks share the same output, choose the task with the shortest code
+- Do not train multiple times on the same tasks
+- Add wanbd with images for logging

 ## Results

-The updated implementation is able to solve consistently all the tasks of [iteration 5](Iteration_05_test_time_training_with_code_HER.md).
-For example solves the 25-squares task in 10-12 minutes whereas that took 15 minutes in the previous implementation and I believe it was not as consistent.
+The updated implementation is able to solve consistently all the tasks from [iteration 5](Iteration_05_test_time_training_with_code_HER.md).
+For example it solves the 25-squares task in 10-12 minutes whereas that took 15 minutes in the previous implementation and I believe it was not as consistent.

 Moreover I have been able to solve the chick task, but not consistently.
 I believe that I might need a better
 model to solve the task consistently, because it does not require more lines of code, but higher precision.